1Hyena/ansmap/README.md

 AnsMap is a data structure that stores high level instructions for printing ANSI art to the terminal.
-The AnsMap Library is accompanied by a set of methods for the construction and for the conversion of ansmap images to ANSI escape code sequences.
+The AnsMap Library is accompanied by a set of methods for ansmap construction and for the conversion of ansmap images to ANSI escape code sequences.